liina1982/financial-api/README.md

 swagger - <http://localhost:3000/api>

-!
-There are validations added for iban.
+*  There are validations added for iban.
 You have to enter a correct iban when creating an account.
+* Account balance is saved in in cents

 ## Tests